KiraCore/kips/README.md

 ## KIRA's Core KIPS

-The following KIPS are foundational proposals that have been authored and implemented by KIRA's core team.
-These proposals are foundational to the network's current structure and functionality.
-These KIPS have been grouped together to provide a comprehensive overview of the mechanisms and innovations that form the backbone of KIRA.
+The following KIPS are foundational proposals authored and implemented by KIRA's core team.
+These proposals form the backbone of the network's current structure and functionality.

 ### KIP Group 1 - Validator Staking